pursuit-curriculum/unit-dsa/intro-to-big-o/lesson-notes/README.md

 What may be a little confusing is that we are going to start talking about optimization.
 But as you likely remember, one of the biggest pieces of advice we probably have been giving is: Don't optimize too early!
 This is still true for your work.
 Focus on building first and then the optimization.

-Still: what does optimization mean?
+Still, what does optimization mean?
 We'll look at what it means through the lens of Big O in this lesson.

 One of the things computer scientists are trained to do is to find ways to make things faster, smaller, cheaper, and more precise.
 One way to approach such problems is to consider the worst-case scenario.

-The worst case scenario is that whatever algorithm it will take the most amount of time possible.
+The worst case scenario is that whichever algorithm is being analyzed, it will take the most amount of time possible.
 For example, if we are searching through an array, we assume that the item will always be found last and that the array size is enormous.

 Big O Notation is a way to denote the worst-case scenario.
 Similar notations indicate average and best-case scenarios, but we will not cover those today.